pnp/pnpjs/docs/sp/behaviors.md

 ## DefaultInit

-The `DefaultInit` behavior, itself a composed behavior includes Telemetry, RejectOnError, and ResolveOnData.
+The `DefaultInit` behavior, is a composed behavior which includes Telemetry, RejectOnError, and ResolveOnData.
 Additionally, it sets the cache and credentials properties of the RequestInit.

 ```TypeScript
 import { spfi, DefaultInit } from "@pnp/sp";